Seneca Washington

 Mental health: Treatment planning and provision of individualized therapeutic services for students with emotional challenges.

-Washington Programs
+Community-Based Programs

 For local young people and families impacted by trauma, anxiety, depression, and other profound challenges, Seneca’s outpatient clinic offers individual and family therapy, intensive social-emotional support and crisis services, and psychiatry services.
+Our main service areas are: South Seattle (below I-90), West Seattle, White Center, Burien, Tukwila, SeaTac, Des Moines, and Renton.
+We prioritize seeing clients in our clinic located in Tukwila and depending on clinician availability, may be able to see clients in the school or home environment.
 The Outpatient Clinic is actively accepting referrals.
-Our main service areas are: South Seattle (below I-90), West Seattle, White Center, Burien, Tukwila, SeaTac, Des Moines and Renton.
-We can, however, be flexible and serve children and families in other areas in King County as needed.
-Please send any Medicaid eligible clients our way; click here to access the Outpatient Referral Form (English) or Outpatient Referral Form (Spanish).
-To refer a child/youth or to ask any questions, please contact:
+To submit a referral for a Medicaid-eligible child or youth ages 5 to 18, click here: Outpatient Referral Form (English) or Outpatient Referral Form (Spanish).
+For any questions, please contact: Phone: (206) 490-0865 - Monday-Friday 8am-5pm

 Email: [email protected]

-Wraparound with Intensive Services (WISe):
+Wraparound with Intensive Services (WISe) – King County

-Washington Programs, Continued
+Community-Based Programs, Continued

 Commercially Sexually Exploited Children (CSEC) Outreach – King County